China's Wuhan to keep testing residents as coronavirus lockdown eases

 With the government now promising to deploy resources to tackle high-risk areas, much of the focus has shifted to Heilongjiang, which reported 28 new imported cases crossing the border from Russia on Thursday.
 The province has so far found 154 cases of imported infections.

-The virus, which first broke out in the Chinese city of Wuhan in late 2019, has since spread around the world infecting more than 1.4 million people, killing more than 87,700.
+The virus, which first broke out in Wuhan in late 2019, has since spread around the world infecting more than 1.4 million people, killing more than 87,700.

+Officials in Wuhan said on Friday the city will spend 200 million yuan ($28.4 million) to upgrade the city’s 425 farmers’ markets, as part of a campaign to improve hygiene.

+Several of the early cases of Covid-19 were linked to a seafood market in Wuhan that also sold other species, suggesting that the new virus may have jumped from an animal traded there to people.

 The pandemic has wreaked havoc on the global economy as governments imposed lockdowns to rein in its spread.

+(This story corrects quote from Hubei official in paragraph 15 to say live poultry, not live animals.)

-Reporting by Brenda Goh and Se Young Lee; Writing by David Stanway; Editing by Michael Perry
+Reporting by Brenda Goh, Se Young Lee and Leng Cheng; Writing by David Stanway and Dominique Patton; Editing by Michael Perry